zhutao100/qwen-code/docs/users/support/troubleshooting.md

 - **Core debugging:**
   - Check the server console output for error messages or stack traces.
   - Increase log verbosity if configurable.
-  - Use Node.js debugging tools (e.g., `node --inspect`) if you need to step through server-side code.
+  - Use Node.js debugging tools (e.g. `node --inspect`) if you need to step through server-side code.

 - **Tool issues:**
   - If a specific tool is failing, try to isolate the issue by running the simplest possible version of the command or operation the tool performs.